RobertMakyla/functional-programming-in-scala/README.md

 ## Referential Transparency (RT)

 This is another property of pure functions.

 For the same input they always give the same output so they can be replaced with result without changing program.

 1 + 1 can be replaced with 2.
-That's why function .+() is can vbe called referentially transparent.
+That's why function .+() can be called referentially transparent.

 eg of not RT:
 ```scala